-Additional detailed information relative to resources, roles, responsibilities, and authority is contained within Manual 3Q, Procedure 13.5, "Environmental Management System Implementation," Procedure 18.1, "Site Environmental Protection," Policy Manual 1-01, MP 4.1, "Environmental Assurance" as well as facility specific implementing and operations procedures.
+Additional detailed information relative to resources, roles, responsibilities, and authority is contained within Manual 3Q, Procedure 13.5, "Environmental Management System Implementation and Policy Manual 1-01, MP 4.1, "Environmental Assurance" as well as facility specific implementing and operations procedures.
 Provided below are significant resource provision, roles, responsibilities, and authorities from those procedures:

-1. Senior Management:

-- Ensure that the SRNS EMS is implemented per the requirements of DOE Order 450.1A and it is incorporated in the site's Integrated Safety Management (ISM) system - b.
+- 1. Senior Management: - a.
+Ensure that the SRNS EMS is implemented per the requirements of DOE Order 450.1A and it is incorporated in the site's Integrated Safety Management (ISM) system

+- b.
 Ensure sustainable practices are integrated into Operations as costeffective business initiatives. - c.
-Support the site EMS program to include but not limited to: - 1) endorse EMS objectives and targets that support DOE goals - 2) providing resources and funding
+Support the site EMS program to include but not limited to: - 1) endorse EMS objectives and targets that support DOE goals - 2) providing resources and funding - d.

-- d.
 Review the EMS at planned intervals to ensure its continuing suitability, adequacy and effectiveness. - e.
 Ensure that the SRNS EMS is the subject of a formal audit by a qualified party outside the control or scope of the site EMS at least once every three years.
 Identified findings or issues from the audit shall be recognized and addressed by senior management prior to making the conformance declaration. - f.
 Designate the Regulatory Integration and Environmental Services (RI&ES) Director as the management representative with defined roles, responsibilities, and authority to establish, implement, and maintain the EMS and provide performance reporting. - 2.
 Regulatory Integration and Environmental Services (RI&ES) Director - a.
 Ensure the SRNS EMS is implemented per the requirements of DOE Order 450.1A - b.
-Ensure scheduled internal audits or evaluations of the EMS are conducted at planned intervals - Develop objectives and targets for the EMS as specified by DOE Order 450.1A - d.
+Ensure scheduled internal audits or evaluations of the EMS are conducted at planned intervals - c.
+Develop objectives and targets for the EMS as specified by DOE Order 450.1A - d.
 Report on the performance of the EMS, including recommendations for improvement, to senior management - e.
-Work with Facility/Project Management to: - 1) ensure ECAs have a working knowledge of Federal, State, and local environmental regulations - 2) coordinate efforts to anticipate, identify and solve environmental problems
+Work with Facility/Project Management to: - 1) ensure ECAs have a working knowledge of Federal, State, and local environmental regulations - 2) coordinate efforts to anticipate, identify and solve environmental problems - f.
+Assist in the definition and acquisition of resources necessary to ensure the site's compliance with environmental regulations - g.
+Identify regulatory subject matter expert(s) (SME) for each environmental media category - h.
+Assist and supporting the implementation of site environmental projects - i.
+As the Management and Operations (M&O) Contractor, serving as the liaison for environmental matters at SRS with the regulators on behalf of the DOE - j.
+Work with the Public Affairs organization and DOE to ensure appropriate release to the public of environmental-impacting information to the public - k.
+Evaluate, recording, and reporting to management (along with General Counsel) any environmental non-conformances, notices of violation, spills, etc., as required - I. Monitor environmental protection performance and providing management with appropriate recommendations to maintain an effective environmental protection program (including environmental program audits, appraisals, and assessments)